1618lip/PersonalProjects/UltrasonicSensorAsController/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains several folders:

-- `src`: the folder to maintain sources
+- `src`: Contains `App.java` and `Arduino File.ino`
-- `lib`: the folder to maintain dependencies
+- `lib`: Contains the `jSerialComm.jar` library used by `App.java`

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+- `bin`: Contains the generated compiled output files

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+## About the Project:
+I was fascinated by the idea of controlling mundane tasks on the computer without even touching it.